andrew/ultimate-awesome/README.md

 - [awesome-free-and-essential-products-for-startups](https://github.com/jitenbansal/awesome-free-and-essential-products-for-startups) - Curated list of free and essential products.
 - [awesome-graph-data-augmentaion](https://github.com/kaize0409/awesome-graph-data-augmentaion) - A curated list of publications and code about data augmentaion for graphs.
 - [awesome-var](https://github.com/kvasilopoulos/awesome-var) - A curated list of Vector Autoregression resources.
+- [awesome-amp-code](https://github.com/lfglabs-dev/awesome-amp-code) - An unofficial curated list of resources for Amp, an AI coding agent.
 - [Parallel-Computing-Guide](https://github.com/mikeroyal/Parallel-Computing-Guide) - Parallel Computing Guide.
 - [awesome-jamstack-resources](https://github.com/Olanetsoft/awesome-jamstack-resources) - This is a Curated list of resources using the JAMStack: A modern web development architecture for creating fast, secure and dynamic websites.
 - [awesome-web-visualization-frameworks](https://github.com/olavtenbosch/awesome-web-visualization-frameworks) - Web visualization frameworks.